46 Awesome Ecommerce Statistics & CRO Hacks to Know in 2023

 - The average consumer spends over 5 hours daily on their smartphone.

-General Ecommerce Stats
+General Ecommerce Statistics 2022

 5. In the United States, the most that consumers are willing to spend on a single purchase is $922.

-8. The international B2B ecommerce market is worth over 5 times more than the global B2C market.
+8. The international B2B eCommerce market is worth over 5 times more than the global B2C market.

 In 2019, global B2B had a $10.6 trillion valuation.
 The APAC (Asia Pacific) region leads off with an 80% market share.
 Currently, the two key players in the B2B arena are Amazon Business and Alibaba.
-Despite having only an 8% share of retail sales, B2B ecommerce in the United States accounted for $5.8 trillion.
+Despite having only an 8% share of the retail sales, B2B eCommerce in the United States accounted for $5.8 trillion.

 Ecommerce Consumer Trends